Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.3/components/breadcrumb.md

 ## Accessibility

-Since breadcrumbs provide a navigation, it's a good idea to add a meaningful label such as `aria-label="breadcrumb"` to describe the type of navigation provided in the `<nav>` element, as well as applying an `aria-current="page"` to the last item of the set to indicate that it represents the current page.
+Since breadcrumbs provide a navigation, it's a good idea to add a meaningful label such as `<p class="sr-only">You are here:</p>` to describe the type of navigation provided in the `<nav>` element, as well as applying an `aria-current="page"` to the last item of the set to indicate that it represents the current page.

 For more information, see the [WAI-ARIA Authoring Practices for the breadcrumb pattern](https://www.w3.org/TR/wai-aria-practices/#breadcrumb).